phc5/next-portfolio/_posts/technology/go-for-js.md

 ### Final Thoughts

 My first experience using Go was awesome.
 Because Go is strongly typed, I get immediate feedback if I'm doing something wrong and I can also find function signatures and definitions just by hovering over the variables.
-On top of that, I can also use `go doc` in the terminal to quickly look up documentation,
+On top of that, I can also use `go doc` in the terminal to quickly look up documentation.
+I definitely have more to explore and am wondering how I can use Go in combination with React.
+I'm definitely looking forward to learning more about Go!